Wisdom Staff Members

 Dawn Lowe

 Dawn is the ITEK Instructor for Wisdom Workforce Development interns.
 She was an original member of the first Wisdom Workforce Development LLC team in 2015 which collected and processed Native seeds for Metro’s Native Plant Center.
-She provides environmental instruction and habitat restoration lesson plans which integrate Indigenous Traditional Ecological Knowledge (ITEK).
-She is a gifted herbalist with knowledge of the gifts of Native plant species as well as invasive species.
+She provides environmental instruction and habitat restoration lesson plans integrating Indigenous Traditional Ecological Knowledge (ITEK).
+She is a gifted herbalist with knowledge of the gifts of Native plant species and invasive species.
 She also strives to develop and share herbal remedies and traditional herbal arts using Native plants.

 Get in Touch